Najeeb-Aqel/stenography-ImageProcessing/README.md

 ## Installations
-- You need Matlab or Octave aoftware to run the program.
+- You need Matlab or Octave softwares to run the program.